mattsteadman/mattsteadman.github.io/_posts/2022-05-21-fd-and-streams.md

 - In general try using a stream before deciding that you need to use a file descriptor unless you have a good reason to do otherwise.

 - File descriptors are a POSIX feature, whereas streams are an ISO C feature.
 Therefore, streams are more portable than file descriptors.
 Non-POSIX systems are free to implement streams using something besides file descriptors under the hood.
-  - File descriptors are implemented within the kernel of unix-like systems.
-The standard library gives you access to the system call interface, so that's why it includes the file descriptor concept.
-Streams are a concept invented by the standard C library to give you access to a simple parser for the most common kinds of I/O (using `printf` and `scanf`).
+  - File descriptors are implemented in kernelspace.
+Streams are implemented in userspace to make the most common kinds of I/O easier.

 - *File position* is one of the attributes of a file.
 Therefore, streams and file descriptors (which both provide communication channels to files) both have file position as one of their attributes.
-File position on a stream can be changed with the `fseek` function, and file position on a file descriptor can be changed using the `lseek` function.
+File position on a stream can be changed with `fseek(3)`, and file position on a file descriptor can be changed using `lseek(2)`.
-    - File position on a file descriptor is just an integer which is initialized to 0 and incremented with each written character.
+    - File position on a file descriptor is just an integer which is initialized to `0` and incremented with each written character.
     - Not all files support random-access (this is, the seek operation).
 You will receive the error `ESPIPE` ("error due to seeking on a pipe [or socket or FIFO]").